 Social media marketing reporting is based on a curated collection of data and statistics that are customized based on your business’s social marketing activities and goals.

-By using social report templates to track, measure, and refine your socially-driven efforts, you will make better, swifter, and more informed decisions while maximizing your ROI with every initiative or interaction you make.
+By using social media management reporting software to track, measure, and refine your socially-driven efforts, you will make better, swifter, and more informed decisions while maximizing your ROI with every initiative or interaction you make.

 Why Should I Use Social Media Reports?

-Social media marketing covers a wide range of platforms, plans, campaigns, content, and strategic initiatives.
+Social platform marketing covers a wide range of platforms, plans, campaigns, content, and strategic initiatives.
 Being able to make intelligent decisions that will streamline your efforts will pay dividends.

 That said, a social media performance report will open your eyes to a wealth of information that will help you generate leads, cultivate long-lasting customer relationships, and create content that is shareworthy and will boost your levels of brand awareness.